-The following stock performance graph compares the annual percentage change in the Company's cumulative total shareholder return on its Common Stock during a period commencing on December 31, 2016 and ending on December 25, 2021 (as measured by dividing (1) the sum of (Å) the cumulative amount of dividends for the measurement period, assuming dividend reinvestment, and (B) the difference between the Company's share price at the end and the beginning of the measurement period; by (2) the share price at the beginning of the measurement period) with the cumulative total return of the S&P 500 Index and the S&P 500 Health Care Index during such period.
-The and the beginning of the measurement period, by (2) the shale pirce at the beginning of the measurement period) with the cumulative total return of the See 500 mides and the See 500 return beginning of the measurement period) with the cumulative total return of the See 500 mides and the See 500 return beginning of the measurement period).
+The following stock performance graph compares the annual percentage change in the Company's cumulative total shareholder return on its Common Stock during a period commencing on December 31, 2016 and ending on December 25, 2021 (as measured by dividing (1) the sum of (A) the cumulative amount of dividends for the measurement period, assuming dividend reinvestment, and (B) the difference between the Company's share price at the end and the beginning of the measurement period; by (2) the share price at the beginning of the measurement period) with the cumulative total return of the S&P 500 Index and the S&P 500 Health Care Index during such period.
 The Company has not paid any dividends on the Common Stock, and no dividends are included in the representation of the Company's performance.
 The stock price performance on the graph below is not necessarily indicative of future price performance.
-The graph is not "soliciting material," is not deemed filed with the Securities and Exchange Commission and is not to be incorporated by reference in any filing of the Company under the Securities Act of 1934 whether made before or after the date hereof and irrespective of any general incorporation language in any such filing.
+The graph is not "soliciting material," is not deemed filed with the Securities and Exchange Commission and is not to be incorporated by reference in any filing of the Company under the Securities Act of 1933 or the Securities Exchange Act of 1934 whether made before or after the date hereof and irrespective of any general incorporation language in any such filing.
 Information used in the graph was obtained from Standards & Poor's Institutional Market Services, a source believed to be reliable, but the Company is not responsible for any errors or omissions in such information.